bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Fixed Grid Demo</h4>

-Using the flexible grid formula we can take all of the fixed units of length and turn them into relative units.
+<p>Using the flexible grid formula we can take all of the fixed units of
+length and turn them into relative units.
 In this example we'll use percentages but em units would work equally as well.
-Notice, no matter how wide the parent container becomes, the section and aside margins and widths scale proportionally.
+Notice, no matter how wide the parent container becomes, the section and aside margins and widths scale proportionally.</p>

 <details>
   <summary>Fixed Grid Demo</summary>